Roku (NASDAQ:ROKU) Upgraded to “Outperform” by Wedbush

-Wedbush upgraded shares of Roku (NASDAQ:ROKU) from a neutral rating to an outperform rating in a research note published on Thursday morning, Analyst Price Targets reports.
-They currently have $475.00 target price on the stock.
-Wedbush also issued estimates for Roku’s Q1 2023 earnings at $0.03 EPS.
+Wedbush upgraded shares of Roku (NASDAQ:ROKU) from a neutral rating to an outperform rating in a report published on Wednesday morning, Benzinga reports.

-Several other equities research analysts also recently weighed in on ROKU.
-JPMorgan Chase & Co. increased their price target on Roku from $475.00 to $525.00 and gave the stock an overweight rating in a report on Friday, February 19th.
-Evercore ISI initiated coverage on Roku in a research report on Tuesday, April 13th.
-They issued an outperform rating and a $400.00 price objective on the stock.
-Oppenheimer lifted their target price on Roku from $260.00 to $500.00 and gave the stock an outperform rating in a research report on Friday, February 19th.
-Rosenblatt Securities lifted their target price on Roku from $420.00 to $560.00 and gave the company a buy rating in a research note on Thursday, February 25th.
-Finally, Deutsche Bank Aktiengesellschaft lifted their price target on Roku from $400.00 to $500.00 and gave the company a buy rating in a report on Friday, February 19th.
-They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, four have given a hold rating and twenty have given a buy rating to the company’s stock.
-The company currently has an average rating of Buy and an average price target of $412.37.
+A number of other research firms also recently issued reports on ROKU.
+Truist upgraded shares of Roku from a hold rating to a buy rating and cut their target price for the company from $480.00 to $367.00 in a research report on Tuesday, March 30th.
+Needham & Company LLC reiterated a buy rating and issued a $550.00 price objective on shares of Roku in a report on Monday, March 22nd.
+Pivotal Research upped their price objective on shares of Roku from $240.00 to $400.00 and gave the company a hold rating in a report on Friday, February 19th.
+Truist Securities raised Roku from a hold rating to a buy rating and cut their price objective for the stock from $480.00 to $367.00 in a research report on Tuesday, March 30th.
+Finally, Oppenheimer increased their price target on shares of Roku from $260.00 to $500.00 and gave the stock an outperform rating in a report on Friday, February 19th.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating and twenty have issued a buy rating to the company.
+The company presently has an average rating of Buy and a consensus target price of $412.37.

-In other news, CEO Anthony J. Wood sold 300,000 shares of the stock in a transaction that occurred on Monday, February 8th.
-The shares were sold at an average price of $438.18, for a total value of $131,454,000.00.
-Following the completion of the sale, the chief executive officer now directly owns 300,000 shares of the company’s stock, valued at $131,454,000.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Anthony J. Wood sold 45,000 shares of the stock in a transaction that occurred on Thursday, April 1st.
-The stock was sold at an average price of $333.64, for a total value of $15,013,800.00.
-Following the completion of the transaction, the chief executive officer now owns 45,000 shares in the company, valued at approximately $15,013,800.
+In related news, CEO Anthony J. Wood sold 300,000 shares of the business’s stock in a transaction on Monday, February 8th.
+The shares were sold at an average price of $438.18, for a total transaction of $131,454,000.00.
+Following the transaction, the chief executive officer now owns 300,000 shares of the company’s stock, valued at $131,454,000.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Mai Fyfield sold 306 shares of the business’s stock in a transaction dated Monday, April 26th.
+The stock was sold at an average price of $358.99, for a total transaction of $109,850.94.
+Following the transaction, the director now owns 306 shares in the company, valued at approximately $109,850.94.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 520,515 shares of company stock worth $221,231,925.
-22.70% of the stock is owned by corporate insiders.
+In the last three months, insiders have sold 565,515 shares of company stock worth $236,374,425.
+22.70% of the stock is currently owned by insiders.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-Winch Advisory Services LLC boosted its position in shares of Roku by 35.5% in the fourth quarter.
-Winch Advisory Services LLC now owns 84 shares of the company’s stock valued at $28,000 after acquiring an additional 22 shares during the period.
-Flagship Harbor Advisors LLC lifted its position in Roku by 1.7% in the fourth quarter.
-Flagship Harbor Advisors LLC now owns 1,413 shares of the company’s stock worth $469,000 after purchasing an additional 24 shares during the period.
-Hartford Financial Management Inc. lifted its holdings in shares of Roku by 14.6% during the fourth quarter.
-Hartford Financial Management Inc. now owns 236 shares of the company’s stock valued at $78,000 after acquiring an additional 30 shares during the period.
-Mayflower Financial Advisors LLC lifted its holdings in shares of Roku by 3.8% during the first quarter.
-Mayflower Financial Advisors LLC now owns 820 shares of the company’s stock valued at $267,000 after acquiring an additional 30 shares during the period.
-Finally, Lineweaver Wealth Advisors LLC lifted its holdings in shares of Roku by 3.8% during the first quarter.
-Lineweaver Wealth Advisors LLC now owns 812 shares of the company’s stock valued at $264,000 after acquiring an additional 30 shares during the period.
-64.15% of the stock is owned by institutional investors.
+Several large investors have recently modified their holdings of the company.
+Laurel Wealth Advisors LLC acquired a new stake in Roku during the 4th quarter valued at $25,000.
+Hanseatic Management Services Inc. bought a new stake in Roku during the fourth quarter worth about $26,000.
+St. Johns Investment Management Company LLC acquired a new stake in shares of Roku in the first quarter valued at approximately $26,000.
+Winch Advisory Services LLC grew its position in shares of Roku by 35.5% in the fourth quarter.
+Winch Advisory Services LLC now owns 84 shares of the company’s stock valued at $28,000 after purchasing an additional 22 shares during the last quarter.
+Finally, Evolution Wealth Advisors LLC acquired a new position in shares of Roku in the fourth quarter valued at about $30,000.
+Institutional investors own 64.15% of the company’s stock.

 Roku, Inc, together with its subsidiaries, operates a TV streaming platform.
 The company operates in two segments, Platform and Player.
 The company operates in two segment, Platform and Player.
 Its platform allows users to discover and access various movies and TV episodes, as well as live sports, music, news, and others.